Admission to the territory

 **In case of doubt, contact the Border Police:

 or by email:

 Each child must also have his/her own ID

-If you want to bring a pet with you to Saint-Pierre and Miquelon, please read the document at this link:
+If you want to bring a pet with you to Saint-Pierre and Miquelon it must be in a cage and will travel outside the passenger lounge, please read the document at this link:

 Firearms transportation between Saint-Pierre, Miquelon and Langlade